containers/buildah/docs/buildah-from.md

 If one or both values are not supplied, a command line prompt will appear and the value can be entered.
 The password is entered without echo.

+**--dns**=[]

+Set custom DNS servers

+This option can be used to override the DNS configuration passed to the container.
+Typically this is necessary when the host DNS configuration is invalid for the container (e.g., 127.0.0.1).
+When this is the case the `--dns` flag is necessary for every run.

+The special value **none** can be specified to disable creation of /etc/resolv.conf in the container by Buildah.
+The /etc/resolv.conf file in the image will be used without changes.

+**--dns-option**=[]

+Set custom DNS options

+**--dns-search**=[]

+Set custom DNS search domains

 **--http-proxy**

 By default proxy environment variables are passed into the container if set